TheraPrimE® Palm-Rice-Annatto Tocotrienols

 Anti-Inflammatory: Tocotrienols prevented inflammation and reduced the key blood marker for inflammation, high sensitivity C-reactive protein, in diabetic patients.

-OTHER PRE-CLINICAL RESEARCH
+PRE-CLINICAL RESEARCH

 There has been roughly an equal number of emerging health benefits defined in pre-clinical research (that have yet to be validated in human trials) as benefits that have been clinically validated (which we outlined above).
 As we just pointed out, the research in the area of cancer has been massive.
 After cancer, the most substantial pre-clinical work has been done on tocotrienols’ ability to support bone health.
 In total, there have been 24 pre-clinical trials, most of which were done on rodents.
 Results vary from enhancing bone formation to maintaining bone strength to preventing bone loss and preventing osteoporosis in rat models of aging.
 Additionally, tocotrienols showed potential for preventing bone diseases, healing fractures and even for protecting cells responsible for bone formation against oxidative stress.